 She is honored to be a part of such a wonderful group of ladies who are making a difference in their community through Bosom Buddies Charities’ mission, which is to promote breast cancer awareness, encourage early detection, support treatment and celebrate healing.

 Christina is a lifelong resident of Maryland and has resided on the Eastern Shore since 2004.
 She enjoys exploring the many trails and waterways with her husband Jeremy, son Mason and the family’s Labrador Retriever.
 Christina serves as Corporate Counsel advising clients on a variety of U.S. Government and international transactions, including regulatory trade compliance.
-Christina also serves as President of the Parent Teacher Association for a local school.

 As a breast cancer survivor, Christina is passionate about promoting breast cancer awareness, encouraging early detection, facilitating research and development for the prevention and treatment of breast cancer, supporting breast cancer patients, and celebrating healing.
 Christina joined the Board for Bosom Buddies Charities in 2016 and she is honored to serve with the talented and inspiring team to achieve the charity’s mission.

 Karen and her husband Jimmy, moved to the Eastern Shore in 2001 with their daughter Kimberly and son Brandon.
 Karen has been part of Bosom Buddies Charities since 2007.